 The People’s Liberation Army of China makes groups of soldiers stand in circles around a pit.
 Then they light an explosive and pass it around, kind of like a game of hot potato.
 When it’s ready to blow, whichever soldier has it will toss it into the pit, and all soldiers take a running dive for safety.

 The Philippines Special Operations Group gets their soldiers drunk and then forces them to conduct grueling military drills.
 They say this helps them eliminate the soldiers who don’t have the right personality.
-They have to swim 18 miles, shooting practice and a six-mile job, all while wasted.
+They have to swim 18 miles, do shooting practice and run six miles, all while wasted.

 The U.S. Marine Snipers must have a deadened sense of smell, especially since they have to soak their ghillie suits in stagnant water and then roll around in the dirt.